plopez01/proBrws/README.md

 Or you can connect to a WebServer by specifying it's host.
 The host can be ethier an `IP` or `localhost`.

 ## WebServer Usage
-To use the webserver you just have to put your `index.pml` file in the same folder as the server.
-It's important it's name is exactly **index.pml** or it won't load.
+To use the webserver you just have to put your `index.pml` file in the same folder as the server.\n It's important it's name is exactly **index.pml** or it won't load.
 Images need to be specified inside the `img` folder.

 ## Targeted features are: